 SECTION 3: SECRETARY:

 The Secretary of the Association shall keep an up to date list of the names of all the members of the Association.
 The Secretary shall record and keep the minutes of all meetings of the membership and the Board of Directors of the Association and shall, upon reasonable notice, make such minutes available for inspection by the Members.
 The Secretary shall perform such other recording, noticing or stenographic functions as may be provided by these By-laws, or as may from time to time be directed by the President or the Board of Directors.
+Secretary shall notify the general membership and the Board of Directors of all regular and special meetings of the Board and the Association.

 SECTION 4: TREASURER:

-The Treasurer shall collect, take charge of, account for, and disburse, in accordance with directives of the Board of Directors, the funds of the Association.
+The Treasurer shall collect, take charge of, account for, and disburse, in accordance with directives of the Board of Directors, the funds, property and any inventory of the Association.
 The Treasurer shall keep and maintain regular books of account, which shall, upon reasonable notice, be open for inspection by members at the place of business of the Association.
-The Treasurer shall prepare and file on behalf of the Association all documents relating to fiscal matters, and all necessary tax returns and forms.
+The Treasurer shall prepare or provide documentation for CPA and/or contractor who will file on behalf of the Association all documents relating to fiscal matters, and all necessary tax returns and forms.
 The Treasurer shall report the financial status of the Association to its members at each regular meeting of the Association.

 SECTION 5: DIRECTORS/MEMBERS AT LARGE: